pulsar-edit/pulsar/shared/select-list/README.md

 - `hide()`: Hides the panel and restores focus to the previously focused element.
 - `toggle()`: Toggles the visibility of the panel.
 - `isVisible()`: Returns `true` if the panel is currently visible.
+- `getPanel()`: Returns the modal panel hosting the select list, creating it hidden on first access.
 - `isHelpMode()`: Returns `true` if help is currently displayed.
 - `toggleHelp()`: Toggles help message visibility.
 Only works if `helpMessage` is set.
 - `hideHelp()`: Hides help message if currently shown.